zwierski/croquemADAme-datastory/index.md

 To quantify a channel's success, we calculated a "growth score".
 This score was calculated by dividing the channel's number of subscribers in its latest entry of the timeseries by the number of days the channel was active (date of the latest timeseries - date of the channel's registration).
 We kept the 15% of channels with the best growth score as our "buzzing" channels (positive examples of success on youtube), and the 15% with the worst score as our "quiet" channels turning this into a binary problem easier to handle.

-It's important to note that throughout this data exploration project, the mean of every feature was computed in order to attribute one value per feature per channel (for example the number of words of the title of a given channel is actually the mean of the number of words in the title of every video of that channel).
+The features we used for our analysis are varied, ranging from parameters related to the title (number of words, capitalization...), video length, data about tags (their presence, number and distribution), and weekly upload frequency of the channel.

+We computed, for each channel, the mean of each of these parameters.
+We use means in order to attribute one value per feature per channel.
+Using this dataset of means across buzzing (1) and quiet (0) channels, we trained a random forest algorithm.
+This forest outputs whether or not a channel is likely to be successful (1) or not (0), turning our title analysis into a simpler binary problem.

+Then, we ordered the parameters by order of importance, that is, by how much each of them decreases the impurity in the random forest's classification.

+Here are the feature importances:

+{% include features_importance.html %}

 # Importance of the title

 After this first explanation, let's move on to some actual high level tips you can use in your channel's videos.

-Here are the feature importances:

-{% include features_importance.html %}

 First of all, there's one thing we immediately noticed in the video you sent us: the title "day at my uni", while relevant and to the point, could be tweaked a little to be more attractive to your viewers.